discord-net/Discord.Net/docs/guides/getting_started/installing.md

 # Compiling from Source

-In order to compile Discord.Net, you require the following:
+In order to compile Discord.Net, acquire the following:

 ### Using Visual Studio